fhiso/sources-and-citations/gedcomx-bindings.md

 ...
 # FHISO Citation Elements: Bindings for GEDCOM X

-{.ednote ...} This is a **first draft** of a standard documenting the proposed usage of the FHISO Citation Elements standard in GEDCOM X.
+{.ednote ...} This is a **exploratory draft** of a standard documenting the proposed usage of the FHISO Citation Elements standard in GEDCOM X.
 This document is not an FHISO standard and is not endorsed by the FHISO membership.
 It may be updated, replaced or obsoleted by other documents at any time.